 9 Common Mistakes People Make When They Are Charged With A Crime And How To Avoid Them

-1. Allowing a search or seizure when the police come to your home or work- Both the Louisiana and United States Constitutions
+1. Allowing a search or seizure when the police come to your home or work - Both the Louisiana and United States

-prohibit unreasonable searches and seizures.
+Constitutions prohibit unreasonable searches and seizures.
 The police are prohibited from searching your home without a warrant.
-Do not give the police
+Do not

-permission to do this unless they present proper credentials and a search warrant.
-Read the complete search warrant to determine the scope
+give the police permission to do this unless they present proper credentials and a search warrant.
+Read the complete search warrant to

 2. Giving a voluntary statement - Both the Louisiana and United States Constitutions give you the right to remain silent